paulo-techie/weatherbot/README.md

 ### Install Gems

-From the command-line type the following to install required gems:
+From the command-line or terminal check 'gem list --local' and type the following commands to install required gems if not listed:

 gem install telegram-bot-ruby